Charge carrier: Majority and minority carriers

 The more abundant charge carriers are called majority carriers, which are primarily responsible for current transport in a piece of semiconductor.
 In n-type semiconductors they are electrons, while in p-type semiconductors they are holes.
 The less abundant charge carriers are called minority carriers; in n-type semiconductors they are holes, while in p-type semiconductors they are electrons.
+The concentration of holes and electrons in a doped semiconductor is governed by the mass action law.

 In an intrinsic semiconductor, which does not contain any impurity, the concentrations of both types of carriers are ideally equal.
 If an intrinsic semiconductor is doped with a donor impurity then the majority carriers are electrons.
 If the semiconductor is doped with an acceptor impurity then the majority carriers are holes.

 Minority carriers play an important role in bipolar transistors and solar cells.
 Their role in field-effect transistors (FETs) is a bit more complex: for example, a MOSFET has p-type and n-type regions.
 The transistor action involves the majority carriers of the source and drain regions, but these carriers traverse the body of the opposite type, where they are minority carriers.
 However, the traversing carriers hugely outnumber their opposite type in the transfer region (in fact, the opposite type carriers are removed by an applied electric field that creates an inversion layer), so conventionally the source and drain designation for the carriers is adopted, and FETs are called "majority carrier" devices.